 PCOS is a complicated condition that’s difficult to diagnose.
-So, what are the PCOS symptoms and how do you treat it?
+So, what are the PCOS symptoms and what are some methods to treat it?
 Discover how lifestyle changes can make a big difference to your long-term health and wellbeing.

 Weight gain.
 Acne.
 Irregular periods.
 Fertility troubles.
 Excess facial or body hair.
-These are some of the most common symptoms of polycystic ovary syndrome (PCOS), a complex hormonal condition that affects between 8–13% of women* of reproductive age.
+These are some of the most common symptoms of polycystic ovary syndrome (PCOS), a complex hormonal condition that affects between eight to 13% of women* of reproductive age.

 PCOS can be tricky to diagnose, and while there’s no known cure, the good news is there’s a lot that can be done to manage symptoms.

 Ovaries contain follicles, in which eggs develop.
 Normally only two to five follicles develop at the one time, scattered throughout the ovary.

 A woman is diagnosed with polycystic ovaries if she has a larger number of follicles – or cysts – developing at the same time (‘polycystic’ literally means ‘many cysts’).
 These partially formed follicles rarely grow to maturity or produce eggs that can be fertilised.